Les brigands: Act 2

 The Mantuan delegation is heading for Pipo's inn on the border of Italy and Spain on the road from Granada to Mantua.
 Posing as beggars the bandits come to the inn; they quickly overwhelm the hotel staff horrified to be victims of the infamous Falsacappa.

 The band plan to disguise themselves as cooks and waiters; then, when the Mantuans arrive, they will capture them in turn and re-disguise themselves as Mantuans, so that when the Granadans arrive they will surprise them, don their clothes and hasten to the Mantuan court to present Fiorella as the princess whose associate (Pietro in disguise) is worth three millions.
-Fiorella claims her reward: Fragolettos's hand and the disguising begins.
+Fiorella claims her reward, Fragolettos's hand, and the disguising begins.

 When the Mantuan party arrive, led by the Baron de Campotasso and accompanied by the carabinieri they fall into the trap, but the brigands have little time to switch clothes again before the Granadan delegation reaches the inn.
 After a Spanish dance, the Granadans are greeted by Falsacappa as the captain of the carabinieri and Piétro as the Baron de Campotasso.
 Gloria-Cassis asks about the three million payment but then Fragoletto and Fiorella (as the innkeeper and his lover) enter.
 The Granadans become confused when told to retire to bed (at two in the afternoon) but do as they are told.
 Once out of their clothes, the brigands go for them for the next disguise.

-However the innkeeper escapes his bonds and cries for help, but the brigands prevail over the carabinieri who, locked in the cellars, have helped themselves to the wine.
+The innkeeper escapes his bonds and cries for help, but the brigands prevail over the carabinieri who, locked in the cellars, have helped themselves to the wine.
 The brigands head off towards Mantua.